Your customers are more than just names in your database - they are human and expect you to treat them more than some transactions or sales.

 • Sets your brand apart from your competitors

-If you are personalizing your emails, then Congrats!
-You are among 55% of marketers who prioritize the personalization of their email program.
+If you personalize your emails, congratulations!
+You are among 55% of marketers who prioritize personalizing their email programs.

-But, to stand out, you need to look beyond the user's name, as every brand knows.
+But as every brand knows, to stand out, you need to look beyond the user's name.

 So, you need to ask yourself what you know about your customers that no other brand does.

 For instance, Airbnb knows when and where you visited during summer vacation because you booked a hotel with them.
 This information is unique to Airbnb, and using that, they send personalized emails to connect and communicate with their users.
 No other brand can know about this, which sets your brand apart from others.